Media startup Pico raises $4.5 million, launches

 DBP: For hiring, is it helpful to be in Brooklyn or would it be more helpful to be in Manhattan?

 NC: It hasn’t affected us one bit.
-Honestly, for us, we like the differentiation.
+We like the differentiation.
 We like being away from the tech crowd in Meatpacking and Flatiron.
 Culturally, one of the reasons we wanted to leave San Francisco even though we grew up there, is it was becoming very much a monoculture.
 Everyone was in tech.
 You’re not just a lawyer, you’re a tech lawyer.
 I think there are certain pockets in Manhattan that can feel that way, but we really do like the space here, it’s a very creative space.

 DBP: So what’s the plan for the next year?